 Well, “restaurant” may be overstating it.
 Pit master John Lewis (in red shirt) set up his custom designed smoker (originally a 1000 gallon propane tank) in a trailer on a lot in Austin’s Southside.
 Customers wait in line for the hour or so it takes to be served and dine in an open air tent.
 But Lewis certainly knows his barbecue, thanks in part to a three year stint at Austin’s legendary Franklin’s BBQ.

 Not surprisingly, brisket is the house specialty.
 Lewis starts with packer briskets (30 a day)–12 to 15 pounds of untrimmed meat and fat–which he seasons with a mustard-pickle juice wet rub and salt-pepper-Lawrey’s-garlic powder dry rub, and smokes over post oak for upwards of 14 hours.
 One technique that was new for me: he actually increases the heat during the cooking (from 275 to 325 degrees).
 “The extra heat gives you a nice crisp thin “bark” (crust),” Lewis says.

 The resulting briskets are diabolically smoky, supernaturally juicy, and tender enough to cut with the side of a fork.
 And check out the handsome bark and well-defined smoke ring.

-Here’s John Lewis with Southwestern cuisine legend, Mark Miller and a sampling of the house specialties, which include monster beef ribs, jaw-stretching pulled pork sandwiches, hot guts (beef sausage) made fresh each night.
+The house specialties include monster beef ribs, jaw-stretching pulled pork sandwiches, and hot guts (beef sausage) made fresh each night.
 Sides range from mustard potato salad to chipotle slaw.